-The Incompressible fluid flow analysis is used to run simulations where fluid density variations are negligible.
+The Incompressible fluid flow analysis is used to run fluid simulations where density variations are negligible.
 This assumption is typically valid when velocities and temperature gradients are small.

 Mathematically speaking, the divergence of the flow velocity (\(u\)) is zero: